Control Catalog Guide

 - reference-id: CCC.Core.TH02

-Fix any reported errors (e.g., missing required fields, invalid family reference, or malformed threats) so the catalog is schema-consistent.
+Fix any reported errors (e.g., missing required fields, invalid group reference, or malformed threats) so the catalog is schema-consistent.

 Summary: From Threat Assessment to Control Catalog